Crawler Walkthrough

 Then click Publish to re-issue the index.
 Publishing a small project like this one takes a couple of minutes.

-The search results seem incomplete without at least one facet list off to the side.
+The search page seems incomplete without at least one facet list off to the side.
 How do we set that up?

-The fields in the red box let you select an index field to use in a facet.
-(If you don’t see it in the list, click that Reload Schema button again.)
+The Facet Fields list lets you select an index field for a facet.
+(If you don’t see the field in the list, click that Reload Schema button again.)
 Select products_ss.
 You can add a label to be the title of the facet list.
 In our example, the facet options will be ranked by count.

-The Search Preview screen satisfies the developer’s need to view search behavior and result values, but it has one drawback.
-To see it, you have to be an authorized Site Search user.
 Experience has taught us that a search project often has many more stakeholders than developers.
-The project will need a public search portal for stakeholders.
+The project will need a public search portal for stakeholders so they can contribute their insights and requirements without logging into Site Search.

 This screen provides a URL to a shareable search environment.
-You can View the page immediately, or you can use the Copy icon on the right to share the URL with coworkers.
+You can View the page immediately or use the Copy icon on the right to share the URL with coworkers.

-Use the Regenerate button to refresh the Search UI App after making changes.
+Use the Regenerate button to refresh the Hosted Search Experience after making changes.

 Do not hesitate to contact the SearchStax Support Desk.